 Upcoming Eastern Sierra Audubon Programs

-When: Now on the FIRST Wednesdays (unless otherwise noted) of October, December, February, and April; 7:00 PM (see Events Calendar)
+When: Now on the FIRST Wednesdays (unless otherwise noted) of October, December, February, and April; 7:00 PM (see Events Calendar) and sometimes additional months.

 Evening programs will be preceded by (1) announcements of interest to the membership, and (2) sharing of recent bird sightings and other news on the local natural history scene.
 Check local news media for possible changes.
 Everyone is welcome to attend!

 December 4th: Holiday Potluck Candlelight Dinner and Program

 Potluck Candlelight Dinner, 6pm